Why Vienna is the Perfect Place to Travel This Christmas

 Empty Lighthouse is a reader-supported site.
 This article may contain affiliate links to Amazon and other sites.
 We earn a commission on purchases made through these links.

 Ready to pack for Vienna, Austria?
-If you're planning to go to Vienna, I've got some important information about when to go, what to wear, and what to pack.
+If you're planning to go to Vienna, the following is some important information about when to go, what to wear, and what to pack.

 Contents